Enabling Behavior: When Helping Goes Too Far

 Caring for someone else may cause mental burnout, called compassion fatigue.
 Try to combat this by acting as healthy as possible in your own life.
 Know that you do not need to care for someone else at the expense of your health.

-Counseling for those struggling with enabling
+Counseling to improve the mental health of those struggling with enabling

 If you've fallen into a cycle of enabling, consider reaching out to a counselor.
 You might consider online counseling if you're worried about leaving home, are low on financial resources, or want another way to gain professional support.